ian-yc-kim/cm_customer_svc/API.md

 # Change Log

-- Added User Registration and full Customer CRUD documentation (create, get, update, delete).
+- Added dedicated Customer Management API section to centralize customer CRUD documentation.
-- Documented request/response models, authentication requirements, and validation rules.
+- Clarified that POST /api/customers ignores managed_by in the request and auto-assigns managed_by from authenticated user.
+- Documented GET /api/customers pagination with page and page_size and PaginatedCustomerResponse shape.
+- Updated examples to reflect the created/response shapes and authentication cookie requirement.